pabaq/CarND-Extended-Kalman-Filters/README.md

 required simulator [here][Simulator].

-## Using sensor fusion to track the state of a moving object
+## Using sensor fusion to track an object

 The goal of this project is to develop an **Extended Kalman Filter** capable of tracking a moving object near our vehicle.
 The Kalman Filter will continuously